 - Breakfast provided by the hostel

-The Ashfield Hostel is known to many as their home away from home and is a great place to lay your head after a night out in Temple Bar.
+The Ashfield Hostel is known to many as their home away from home and is a great place to lay your head after a night out in Temple Bar while traveling in Dublin.
 Ashfield Hostel is centrally located, leaving you close to all the action.

 The fact that there’s no curfew gives you the freedom to come and go as you please!